mrseanbaines/basic-starter-template-react/README.md

-# Basic starter template
+# Basic React starter template
-A minimal setup to quickly get a project started using webpack and webpack-dev-server
+A minimal setup to quickly get a React project started using Webpack, webpack-dev-server, Babel and React

 ## Setup
 Make sure you have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.